mavryk-network/taquito/website/versioned_docs/version-20.0.0/wallet_API.md

 ## The Wallet instance

-The Tezos singleton object exposes a _wallet_ property in the same fashion it exposes the _contract_ property to which you may be used.
+The Mavryk singleton object exposes a _wallet_ property in the same fashion it exposes the _contract_ property to which you may be used.
 This property is an instance of the [Wallet class](https://taquito.mavryk.org/typedoc/classes/_taquito_taquito.wallet.html) with a few useful methods you want to check out.
-It becomes available as soon as you set up a wallet by calling `Tezos.setProvider({wallet})` or `Tezos.setWalletProvider(wallet)`.
+It becomes available as soon as you set up a wallet by calling `Mavryk.setProvider({wallet})` or `Mavryk.setWalletProvider(wallet)`.
 Here is a list of the methods and a basic description of their function before seeing some examples:

 1. `at`: creates a smart contract abstraction for the address specified